 The quest for the right college

 Professional college counselors (either independent or school-based) appear on the scene early, sometimes in middle school, to begin to structure students’ academic and extracurricular profiles for entrance to the “right” college.
 At its best, such advice can be helpful in assessing talents, goals, and making “mid-course corrections” that can make a real difference in students’ lives.
 From a more cynical perspective, such advice steers students toward travel abroad, community service, or other activities solely to enhance college application essays or interviews.
 Such services may command thousands of dollars, and assistance in preparing applications ranges from appropriate to plagiaristic.
 Videotaped mock college interviews are features of some packages, as are guided tours of colleges.
-An array of services start in ninth grade (“or seventh or eighth grade for no extra charge”) for fees of over $30,000.
+An array of services start in ninth grade (“or seventh or eighth grade for no extra charge”) for fees of in the thousands of dollars.
 More specific services include Essay Review, which offers “brainstorming session and as many revisions as necessary.”
 Such services can add to, rather than alleviate, the stress of the normal expectations of school, community, and family life.
 Their “products,” such as overly-slick essays, can even hurt a student’s admissions chances as they can sometimes be easy to spot in the admissions process.

 The pressure of gaining entrance to the most selective colleges is commonly blamed for much of the stress we observe.
 But those of us who work in college admissions recognize that college is only one of many destinations in the fast lane.
 The accumulation of “credentials” simply continues to intensify as the stakes increase.
 The “right” graduate school looms after college, and the “right” sequence of jobs is next.
 Such attainments make it possible to live in the “right” kinds of communities and to begin the job of bringing up the following generation, one that might need to vault even higher hurdles.